Latest News

 Sources: Nippon Steel is considering a convertible bond issue of $3.2 billion, according to sources

-Reports the potential issue for the first.
+Reporting the potential issuance for the first.

 Sources said that Nippon Steel prefers to issue the convertible bonds in order to avoid a capital raise which would result in immediate share dilution.
 Also, as domestic interest rates are rising, they can be issued as zero-coupon bond.

-The steelmaker needs capital to expand its overseas business, including in the U.S. and India, as well as for decarbonisation projects.
+The steelmaker needs capital to expand its overseas business, including in the U.S.A. and India?and for decarbonisation efforts.

-Steelmaker's performance has declined due to tariffs imposed by U.S. President Donald Trump on imports of steel and the competition from Chinese exports.
+Steelmaker's performance has declined due to tariffs imposed by President Donald Trump on imports of steel and the competition from Chinese exports.

-Sources also stated that the Japan Bank for International Cooperation (JBIC) is looking at lending funds totaling approximately 1 trillion yen (6.37 billion dollars) to Nippon Steel.
+Sources also claim that the Japan?Bank of International Cooperation (JBIC) is looking at lending Nippon Steel funds totaling approximately 1 trillion yen (6.37 billion dollars).

 (source: Reuters)